School of Sciences, UNAM: History

 The history of this faculty is rather different from that of other schools that have their origins in former national schools.
 The study plan for this faculty was initially given in the Philosophy Faculty of the UNAM.
 The Biology major was the first one to have a structured study plan, originating around 1930.

 It was not until 1933 that the majors of Physics and Mathematics were founded.

 Formerly, the faculty was located in a small building between the Faculty of Engineering and Medicine.

-Due to the increasing number of students, the Faculty had to construct new buildings, conveniently located among the research science institutes of Mathematics, Biology and Physics.
+Due to an increasing number of students, in 1977 the Faculty had to relocate to a new area in the outer zone of Ciudad Universitaria, conveniently located among the research science institutes of Mathematics, Astronomy and Physics.

-This faculty, along with Philosophy, is notable for its history of activism during the 1999 strike; these two faculties alone kept the strike going longer than any other school.
+This faculty, along with Philosophy, is notable for its history of activism during the 1999 UNAM Strike; these two faculties alone kept the strike going longer than any other school.

 Organization & Departments

-The faculty is run by the Faculty Dean, currently Catalina Stern.
+The faculty is run by the Faculty Director, currently Luis Felipe Jiménez García.